 When travelling on UK roads and motorways, I am constantly amazed by the speed of some passing cars.
 More alarming is their closing and stopping speed.
 The combination of driver error and irresponsibility is fatal.
 Now what if those vehicles could be remotely managed?

 It has always seemed to me to be an absurdity that vehicles for UK roads are still sold on the basis of speed.
 Assuming use on public roads with a 70 mph limit, how is this appropriate?
 Why do we tacitly promote the acquisition of high performance cars?
 On 13 March 1996, seventeen innocent deaths in Dunblane resulted in the abolition of handguns.
 So why in 2017 do we tolerate a massive car-death toll?

-How would it be if all UK road vehicles (with the exception of emergency services) were fitted with speed regulators linked to road-side sensors that controlled maximum speed depending on road classification, and even road conditions?
+How would it be if all UK road vehicles (with the exception of emergency services) were fitted with speed regulators linked to GPS and road-side sensors that controlled maximum speed depending on road classification, and even road conditions?
 Why simply detect and fine, when you can regulate?

 How many lives might be saved?
 How many vehicles involved in crime may be traced?
 And, when actively used for criminal or terrorist prevention purposes, how many vehicles could be identified, targeted and electronically slowed and brought to a stop – upon leaving a carriageway, or by police in pursuit?

 Of course the ‘motoring rights lobby’ will screech in anguish, neglecting the fact that irresponsible exercise of their rights frequently deprives innocents of lives and families of loved ones.
 We would have to ‘get over’ the fact that, unlike people, vehicles fall into the category of accountable property, and that our movements with and within them would be traceable.

 What is the current price of vehicular freedom?
 Is it worth it?
 If ‘freedom’ is really what you want, why not buy a bike and take the risk with the rest of us?